Jade plants are some of the most popular succulents that you’ll find. These neat little plants are pretty fun to take care of overall.

 You don’t want to fertilize them during the winter months for this reason.
 It’d actually wind up being detrimental to the plant.

 Once the spring comes around, you should notice that the plant will start growing again.
 These plants are active growers during the spring and summer months.

 This is a natural thing that you don’t need to worry about.
-If it’s wintertime, then the plant isn’t supposed to be growing.
+If it’s wintertime, the plant isn’t supposed to be growing.

 You’ve gone through various reasons why jade plants will stop growing.
 Knowing about the reasons should help you to figure out if anything is wrong with your plant.

 Do your best to care for your jade plant the right way.
-If you ensure that the plant has everything that it needs to thrive, then you shouldn’t have to worry too much at all.
+If you ensure that the plant has everything that it needs to thrive, you shouldn’t have to worry too much at all.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.